cyclejs-community/component-combinators/README.md

 components, and that led to more stream arithmetic, noise, and in some occurences bugs
 - **modifying, fixing and extending that code proved to be a gamble**, with any bug fixing or debugging sessions counted in hours.
-To be fair, the complete absence of documentation (and tests) explained a lot of that).
-The absence of unit tests itself could be explained itself by, well, the **pain** that it is to write them with streams in the middle, which led to resorting to sometimes brittle, often slow, selenium-based end-to-end tests.
+To be fair, the complete absence of documentation (and tests) explained a lot of that.
+The absence of unit tests itself could be explained by, well, the **pain** that it is to write them with streams in the middle, which led to resorting to sometimes brittle, often slow, selenium-based end-to-end tests.
 - hard to figure out **quickly, with certainty** the exact workflow that the application was